 Objections to game-based learning and gamification abound.
-We’d wager that anyone whose spent any decent amount of time looking into gamification has come across a tonne of them.
+We’d wager that anyone who spent any decent amount of time looking into gamification has come across a tonne of them.

 It’s only natural.
 Game-based online learning is taking the training world by storm and changing the way L&D professionals approach their training programmes.
 Big changes can be scary, especially with learners around the world finding a brave new world, free of the dullness of traditional online learning.